Critical Signs of a Meth Lab in Your Home

 Over-the-counter cold medicines that contain ephedrine or pseudoephedrine serve as the base for this drug.
 These drugs are then combined and cooked with chemicals like acetone, freon, and phosphorous that cause a chemical crystallization to occur.

 The ephedrine or pseudoephedrine combines with phosphorous or lithium.
 The next step is the addition of water.
 After the water comes a solvent like gasoline or acetone to extract the methamphetamine.
 The last step involves heat to form crystals.
-These chemicals found in nail polish remover, brake fluid, anti-freeze, and matches are all hazardous to humans.
-The crystal meth manufacturing process is very unstable, and a wrong combination of these chemicals can lead to an explosion.
+These chemicals found in nail polish remover, brake fluid, anti-freeze, and matches are all hazardous to humans and contribute to methamphetamine contamination in homes.

 Knowing if your home was a meth production facility is important for several reasons.
 The chemicals used in meth production are hazardous, and their residue lingers in walls and on home surfaces.
 The pernicious effects of the drug are felt by those living in the midst of its production.
 Hair samples taken from people who live in a former meth lab tested positive for methamphetamine.